CalvinTsangv1/load-balancer-server/README.md

 It is very simple!

-Step 1: clone this repo to your directory first\n
+Step 1: clone this repo to your directory first<br />
-Step 2: Install Go Lang into your OS (link: https://go.dev/dl/ ) Step 3: Open Terminal and go to your directory
+Step 2: Install Go Lang into your OS (link: https://go.dev/dl/ )<br />
+Step 3: Open Terminal and go to your directory<br />
-Step 4: Type "go run ."
+Step 4: Type "go run ."<br />
-Step 5: Load Balancer is activated, you can config this file "config.yml" to connect your server
+Step 5: Load Balancer is activated, you can config this file "config.yml" to connect your server<br />